-The minimum distances and concerned administrations are defined in items 4 and 5 of Annex 1 of Resolution 902 (WRC-03), respectively.
+The minimum distances and concerned administrations are defined in items 4 and 5 of Annex 1 of Resolution 902 (Rev.WRC-23), respectively.

 B Recommended actions of licensing administrations, licence-holders and concerned administrations

 – The licensing administration or the licence-holder should provide the technical and operational parameters required by the concerned administration, among them, if required, information on the movement of the ship(s) equipped with ESVs within the minimum distances.